Monday 15th July 2024

 What role can the office play in collaboration?

-The pandemic underlined that, while working from home has its upsides, there are some parts of working life that just can’t be replicated to the same degree through virtual means.
-Three in particular stand out:
+The pandemic showed that, while working from home has its upsides, some parts of working life just can’t be replicated to the same degree through virtual means.
+Three stand out:

-• Training: conducting training virtually may allow an employee to take in the subject matter, but the sense of detachment makes it far more difficult for them to engage with the topic, and with the person delivering the training
+• Training: conducting training virtually may allow an employee to take in the subject matter, but the sense of detachment makes it far more difficult for them to engage with the topic and the person delivering the training.

-• Socializing: strong personal and professional relationships can be vital to the success of any group of people, and this requires face-to-face contact away from the normal work setting
+• Socializing: strong personal and professional relationships are vital to the success of any group of people, and this requires face-to-face contact away from the normal work setting.

-Offices therefore stand in a unique position to help businesses address all three of these challenges; they can be used as collaboration hubs where people can come together for these specific purposes, as well as for normal meetings where it’s felt that in-person discussions may be more beneficial.
+Offices therefore stand in a unique position to help businesses address all three of these challenges; they can be used as collaboration hubs where people can come together for these specific purposes, as well as for normal meetings where in-person discussions may be more beneficial.

 How can workplace design affect collaboration?

 So, how can workplace design affect collaboration?
-Addressing the above challenges means that the demands on the workplace will change significantly.
-A ‘traditional’ office environment, with rows of desks assigned to individual employees and a suite of relatively similar meeting rooms is unlikely to be fit for purpose for these needs.
-Therefore, a rethink and reshaping of the workplace is needed, including a change in the provision of different kinds of workspaces.
+Addressing the above challenges means that the demands in the workplace will change significantly.
+A ‘traditional’ office environment, with rows of desks assigned to individual employees and a suite of relatively similar meeting rooms, is unlikely to suit the purpose of these needs.
+Therefore, a rethink and reshaping of the workplace is needed, including a change in the provision of different workspaces.

 Considerations in this area could include:

-• Workstations: with more employees working from home some of the time, is it efficient to have desks assigned to each employee?
+• Workstations: with more employees working from home a few days a week, is it efficient to have desks assigned to each employee?
 Can the number of workstations be reduced, and made bookable for specific times through a workspace booking system?

 • Open plan co-working: when employees book a workstation, can they search for bookings their co-workers have made, so that they can book a space nearby for easier collaboration?